Skip to Content

 • Show the tray to your child and let them look at the objects, then cover the tray over and ask them to name the objects.

-This builds up children’s ability to visualize and use visual memory skills.
+This activity enhances children’s visualization and visual memory skills.

 To add interest to the game you can take an item away each time and ask them what is missing.